akquinet/vaadinator/README.md

 This example (unlike the archetype) requires you to specify -Ptomcat or -Pjboss plus -Ptouchkit or -Pdesktop

+### Localization

+Button captions and other strings are pulled from a generated file called messages.properties.
+You can define a more specific file like messages_en.properties in src/main/java (and in the same package) to overwrite the defaults (all properties or a subset) there (in this case for English; messages_fr.properties would do the trick for French).

 ### Overwriting templates

 You you can even overwrite any template file that ships with Vaadinator.
 This allows you to go one step further and customize the code generation process as such.
 There are just two criteria: